How To Support Your Immune System On A Daily Basis, So It's Ready For Anything

 Sleep plays a vital role in so many of our body's functions—and immunity is no exception.
 "The No. 1 lifestyle habit I recommend is getting sufficient deep, restorative sleep," says Davar.

-That's because hormones connected to immune function, such as melatonin, are elevated when we sleep, Heather Moday, M.D., previously explained to mbg.
+That's because hormones connected to immune function, such as melatonin1, are elevated when we sleep, Heather Moday, M.D., previously explained to mbg.
 "Also, sleep enhances the formation of memory antibodies to bacteria and viruses, to help build a stronger immune system for the future."
-Whereas, lack of sleep can negatively affect immune function.
+Whereas, lack of sleep can negatively affect immune function2.

 Sleep hygiene practices like setting a bedtime, reducing blue light exposure before bed, and creating a soothing nighttime ritual are all valuable ways to promote deep, restorative rest.